ddhimancs/MapReduce/README.md

 Albuquerque, NM|887077
 Alexandria, LA|153922

-Solution: I am doing a reduce side join and loading msa population in distributed cache.
+Solution: I am doing a reduce side join with two mapper and one reducer class as follows:
 1) Use two different mapper class for both processing the initial input from station file and prescipitation file.
 The key value output is as follows:
 a) Station File
   i) Key(Text): WBAN